^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Current strength - up to 10 mA; voltage - up to 18 V; pulse repetition rate - 1-160 Hz; the pulse duration is 0.2-0.5 ms; the shape of the pulse is predominantly rectangular; duty cycle - 10.
+Current strength - up to 10 mA; voltage - up to 18 V; pulse repetition frequency - 1-160 Hz; pulse duration - 0.2-0.5 ms; pulse shape - predominantly rectangular; duty cycle - 10.

-Indications for conducting an electrosleep
+Indications for electrosleep

 Mechanism of action

-The equipment: "Electroson-4T", "ES-10-5".
+Equipment: “Electroson-4T”, “ES-10-5”.

 You are reporting a typo in the following text: